The Pro’s and Con’s of Afterpay

 - You are using a finance platform and charges for missing a payment can be hefty compared to what you actually bought.

-- You need to create an account and in doing so become subject to continued marketing encouraging continued spending (remember they are a finance company and make money by you spending)
+- You need to create an account and in doing so become subject to continued marketing which encourages continued spending (remember they are a finance company and make money by you spending)

 The system does this based on your purchase so unless you have a really disciplined budget and always have surplus money in your account you have a high risk of a missed payment, going into overdraft and attracting penalties.